fangwudi/Group-Depthwise-Conv3D-for-Keras/README.md

     integral multiple of group_size. backend only suport tensorflow.

-*Base code for the implementation is used from: https://github.com/alexandrosstergiou/keras-DepthwiseConv3D
+*Base code for the implementation is used from: https://github.com/alexandrosstergiou/keras-DepthwiseConv3D (his implementation is not exactly correct, but also thanks him for the contribution)